n5ro/aframe-physics-system/AmmoDriver.md

 - The Ammo.js binaries are not a dependency of `Aframe-Physics-System`.
 You will need to include this into your project yourself.
 See: [Including the Ammo.js Build](#including-the-ammojs-build).
 - The Ammo.js binaries are several times larger than the Cannon.js binary.
 This shouldn't matter for most usages unless working in very memory sensitive environments.
 - new Ammo specific components provide a simple interface for interacting with the Ammo.js code, however it is possible to directly use Ammo.js classes and functions.
 It is recommended to familiarize yourself with [Emscripten](https://emscripten.org/) if you do so.
-See: [Advanced Usage](#advanced-usage).
+See: [Using the Ammo.js API](#using-the-ammojs-api).

 ## Installation